-In March 2020, the World Health Organization declared the spread of the novel coronavirus disease ["COVID-19"] to be a global pandemic.
+In March 2020, the World Health Organization declared the spread of COVID-19 to be a global pandemic.
 This resulted in governments worldwide enacting emergency measures to combat the spread of the virus.

 Management considered the impact of COVID-19 in its assessment of the Charity's assets and liabilities and its ability to continue as a going concern.
 Although COVID-19 has had an impact on the Charity's operations, management believes the Charity continues to have sufficient resources to manage the operations through the next year.